 • Improves Postprandial Glucose Control

-• Stimulates GLP-1 and Improves Insulin Sensitivity
+• May Stimulate GLP-1 and Improve Insulin Sensitivity

 • Gentle On Your Gut